 Individual games tend to be on the longer side for an app, they can range from 30 (a quick loss) to 60 minutes.
 This makes it a welcome addition that the game allows you to save and later resume a game in progress.

 The base game comes with ten heroes, four villains, and four environments.
 I don’t want to do the math, but that’s a lot of unique combinations right out of the box.
 Additionally, the game has a slew of expansions available as in-app purchases.
-The expansions can be bought individually, at the time of this writing there were eight expansions available for purchase with a handful more on their way.
 You can buy them individually for $2-$8, or buy in bulk by purchasing Season Passes for $25.
 Currently, Season 1 is complete and Season 2 is rolling out.
 At the conclusion of Season 2, the app expansions will contain all of the available board game expansions.
 As of late 2018, there is only one remaining expansion that hasn't been released.

 As it stands, the game makes available (or soon will) everything that is available for the board game.
 That is always a welcome sight to see for fans of the digital versions.
 If you love this game and want to dive in, you can have a nearly endless supply of combinations to play.